Home / Plant-Based Lifestyle / My Experience and Results After 11 Months on Vegan Candida Diet

 I used the following probiotics and anti fungals:

-Update from Oct 22, 2019.
-For a month now I’ve been taking Balance One probiotics that have 15 billion CFUs of bacteria, 12 long-lasting probiotic strains, and time-release tablets that get the probiotic bacteria straight to your gut.
+Furthermore, for some time I also took Balance One probiotics that have 15 billion CFUs of bacteria, 12 long-lasting probiotic strains, and time-release tablets that get the probiotic bacteria straight to your gut.
 It’s also shelf stable and can be taken at any time of day, with or without food.
-Get 15% off when using my code nutrisale.

 Reintroducing Foods on Vegan Candida Diet